operate-first/operations/README.md

 ## Runbooks

-For each of the services being monitored, we aim to define runbooks for providing information on how to administer, debug and effectively troubleshoot common problems of a service.
+For each of the services being monitored, we define runbooks for providing information on how to administer, debug, and effectively troubleshoot common problems of a service.

-These runbooks (when created), will be defined in the [`runbooks`](https://github.com/operate-first/SRE/tree/master/runbooks) folder.
+We will place runbooks in the [`runbooks`](https://github.com/operate-first/SRE/tree/master/runbooks) folder.